-This programmable rice cooker makes up to 12 cups of cooked rice, which is great if you plan on entertaining at some stage or have a large family setting on occasions.
+This Aroma programmable rice cooker makes up to 12 cups of cooked rice, which is great if you plan on entertaining at some stage or have a large family setting on occasions.

 This rice cooker comes with a steaming tray, a rice measuring cup, a soup ladle, as well as two rice paddles, one plastic and one bamboo.

-The Zojirushi Rice Cooker NS-YAC18
+NS-YAC18 Zojirushi Rice Cooker Review

-The Zojirushi Rice Cooker is made in Japan.
-It can make up to 20 cups of cooked rice, so is even better for extended family gatherings or for those who like to entertain, e.g., during the festive season or for celebrations.
-It uses Micom fuzzy logic technology to cook brown rice with little effort.
+The NS-YAC18 Zojirushi rice cooker can make up to 20 cups of cooked rice.
+So, it is great buy if you have extended family gatherings or entertain, e.g., during the festive season or family celebrations.

 According to the Merriam-Webster dictionary, Umami means savoriness in Japanese.
 It refers to the “fifth basic taste – alongside sweet, sour, salty, and bitter”.

 For brown rice, rather than choosing Umami, choose the ‘GABA Brown‘, which is a specific setting to enhance the flavor and nutrition of brown rice.

-Zojirushi Rice Cooker NS-ZCC10
+NS-ZCC10 Zojirushi Rice Cooker Review

 It makes up to 11 cups of cooked rice.
 It’s does not have the extra functions of a multifunctional cooker.
 Features include a retractable power cord.